 Jessica Alba's Sleek Color

 Jessica Alba's honey-brown hair is always sleek and shiny.
-We recommend using a product like Sachajuan Shine Serum ($33) for a similar result.
+We recommend using a product like the Sachajuan Shine Serum ($33) for a similar result.

 Hilary Duff's Darker 'Do